 Subsequent workshops are conducted based on each of the five practices and then the student takes the SLPI a second time to provide another snapshot and comparative analysis showing in what areas the student has shown improvement.

 The Director of Student Programs and Leadership Development has attended two training workshops in recent years in Chicago and San Diego.
-The Director has also taken a summer long class on The Leadership Challenge, which culminated in a final class/workshop in San Diego in August.
-As a result, the Director is officially credentialed as a Certified Facilitator of The Leadership Challenge by Jossey-Bass, an imprint of Wiley, Inc, of San Francisco, CA.
+The Director has also taken a summer-long class on The Leadership Challenge, which culminated in a final class/workshop in San Diego in August.
+As a result, the Director is officially credentialed as a Certified Facilitator of The Leadership Challenge by Jossey-Bass, an imprint of Wiley Inc., of San Francisco, Calif.